nayomirana/Declarative-semantic-enrichment-of-spatial-data/Use case3/README.md

 ## Repository structure

-- **data**: Provides links to the Victorian State Hydrology Foundation spatial datasets used in this use case.
+- **data**: Provides links to download the Victorian State Hydrology Foundation spatial datasets used in this use case.
 - **images**: Contains diagrams, and other visual resources associated with the use case.
 - **src**: Contains the RML mapping rules used to transform and semantically enrich the Victorian hydrology spatial data.
 - **results**: Contains the generated knowledge graph